-The EU's Transfer of Funds Regulation (TFR), effective December 30, 2024, imposes significant compliance requirements on Crypto Asset Service Providers (CASPs).
+The EU's Transfer of Funds Regulation (TFR), effective as of December 30, 2024, imposes significant compliance requirements on Crypto Asset Service Providers (CASPs).
 Non-compliance can result in financial penalties, criminal and administrative sanctions, regulatory sanctions such as license revocation, reputational damage, heightened regulatory scrutiny, and counterparty risks.
 Entities must prepare for these consequences to avoid severe repercussions and ensure compliance with the new regulations.

 1. Financial Penalties